 For instance, by posting blogs, bloggers keep in touch with their audiences.
 Banks send statements to their customers to communicate information about their accounts.
 Students are taught by means of video, audio or written presentations.

+[Tweet “Any business that wants to stay ahead must ensure that it has a good communication system.”]
 A company’s leadership must always communicate its vision to it’s staff, the staff must in turn engage with customers.

 How do businesses do this?